scf4/styled-map/README.md

  ```

 ### With Styled Map
-We can greatly simplify things with `styled-map`:
+Here's the same component using `styled-map`:

 ```js
 import styledMap from 'styled-map';